gravityblast/web-app-theme/README.md

     script/generate theme --theme="drastic-dark"

+You can specify the template engine with `--engine=name` option, where name can be erb (default) or haml:

+    script/generate theme --engine=haml

 If you want to generate the stylesheets of a specific theme without changing the previously generated layout you can pass the `--no-layout` option: